 “THIS MYSTERY IS PROFOUND, AND I AM SAYING THAT IT REFERS TO CHRIST AND THE CHURCH.
 However, let each one of you love his wife as himself, and let the wife see that she respects her husband.”

-A “mystery” in the New Testament is a truth once hidden that is now revealed in Christ.
+A “mystery” in the New Testament is a truth once hidden that is now revealed.
 What was hidden was that the ancient covenant of marriage, which began with Adam and Eve, was designed to picture something that would not be understood until much, much later, when Christ appeared on earth.
-At this point something dramatic became clear.
+At this point something unknown became clear.
 The marriage relationship is to be a living picture of the relationship between Christ and His beloved Bride, the Church.

 Paul wants his readers to not miss the point of this social institution.
 Christ is the husband, the Church of authentic believers is his betrothed.
 In Jewish marriage, the betrothal relationship may last a year or longer while the groom prepared the new room for his bride in his father’s home.
 Then the groom comes to receive his wife.
 At that time the couple is joined in an intimate and permanent love relationship as long as they live.
 Nothing could better picture the relationship of believers to Christ than marriage.
 It explains why loving submission and sacrificial authority is so important.
 It preaches the truth about Christ and the Church!

-Every day we can live this message through our marriages—to our children, our neighbors, our church, our world—as the submissive bride of Christ looking for our future life together at the consummation of our marriage, the return of Christ for his beloved Church.
+Every day we can live this message through our marriages — to our children, our neighbors, our church, our world — as the submissive bride of Christ looking forward to our future life together at the consummation of our marriage, when Christ returns for his beloved Bride.

 Jesus said, “Let not your hearts be troubled.
 Believe in God; believe also in me.
 In my Father’s house are many rooms.
 If it were not so, would I have told you that I go to prepare a place for you?
 And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also.”
 (John 14)